porsager/ubre/README.md

 Open is used for clients or servers that you know will always have an open connection.

 #### `serialize: Function a -> b`
+A function to serialize the Ubre format before sending.
+Defaults to JSON.stringify

 #### `deserialize: Function a -> b`
+A function to parse a message before passing to Ubre.
+Defaults to JSON.parse

 ## Methods